Fact-checked by the CapitalLendingNews editorial team

 Should I stop contributing to retirement savings to accelerate the debt avalanche?

-Only contribute enough to capture any employer match — then stop.
+Only contribute enough to capture any employer match, then stop additional contributions until high-APR debt is cleared.
 A 3–6% employer match is effectively a 100% guaranteed return, which exceeds the cost of even high-APR debt on a net basis.
 Beyond the match threshold, redirecting contributions to debt payoff is mathematically sound.

-Can I use the debt avalanche strategy single parent approach on student loans?
+Can I use the debt avalanche strategy on student loans?

 Yes, student loans can be included in the avalanche stack.
 Federal student loans typically carry lower fixed rates than credit cards, so they usually fall near the bottom of the priority list.
 However, income-driven repayment options through the U.S. Department of Education may offer a better alternative if cash flow is severely constrained.